autumnai/leaf/README.md

 ## Leaf Ecosystem and Extensions

-We design Leaf and all other crates for machine learning completely modular and as extensible as possible.
+We've designed Leaf, and all other crates for machine learning, to be as modular and extensible as possible.
 More helpful crates you can use with Leaf:

 - [**Cuticula**][cuticula]: Preprocessing Framework for Machine Learning
 - [**Phloem**][phloem]: Universal CPU/GPU Data Blob for Machine Learning